parsiad/nexus-autodl/README.md

 # Changelog
 ```
+Updated Readme.md
 Added an icon to the exe
-Changed code a little so as to make it buildable again
+Changed code a little so as to make it buildable
-Updated readme with build instructions
+Added instructions to build the Program
 Added comments to the code
 ```
 ## Download